Innovative Uses for Drones in Agriculture

 Farm and Ranch Security

-Farms and ranches often cover large areas and are located in hard to reach places.
+Farms and ranches often cover large areas and are located in hard-to-reach places.
 This can make the monitoring of the physical security of the property a real challenge.
 Many commercial and manufacturing organizations with large acreages have been turning to drones to help monitor and secure their property.
-Drones provide a nimble and cost effective solution to allow farmers and ranchers to keep an eye on corners of their property including fences, warehouses, silos, livestock paddocks, and more without having to perform tedious manual patrols.
-Using drones a farmer can quickly check on hard to reach corners of their property or send a drone to take a look at a potential issue before sending people to respond to a potentially hazardous situation.
+Drones provide a nimble and cost-effective solution to allow farmers and ranchers to keep an eye on corners of their property, including fences, warehouses, silos, livestock paddocks, and more, without having to perform tedious manual patrols.
+Using drones, a farmer can quickly check on hard-to-reach corners of their property or send a drone to take a look at a potential issue before sending people to respond to a potentially hazardous situation.

 Drones for Livestock Management

 Livestock grazing and ranching operations typically cover large and remote areas and can present challenges to manage.
-By using drones, ranchers can more effectively monitor and manage their animals taking less time and using fewer resources.
-Some of the recent applications of drones for livestock management include herd tracking and monitoring, health checks, livestock fence checks and even the herding of animals using drone technology.
+By using drones, ranchers can more effectively monitor and manage their animals, taking less time and using fewer resources.
+Some of the recent applications of drones for livestock management include herd tracking and monitoring, health checks, livestock fence checks, and even the herding of animals using drone technology.

-Additionally, livestock drone applications can help ranchers monitor herd health by performing remote cattle or sheep counting, assessing overall livestock herd health, performing visual animal inspections and even checking animal weights.
+Additionally, livestock drone applications can help ranchers monitor herd health by performing remote cattle or sheep counting, assessing overall livestock herd health, performing visual animal inspections, and even checking animal weights.

 Crop Pollinating with Drones